John Billman: Early life

 Billman played high school football at Edison High School in Minneapolis, Minnesota.

 College career

 Billman played for the Minnesota Golden Gophers from 1939 to 1942.
 He played in the East–West Shrine Game on January 1, 1943.
 He graduated with in 1943 with a BA in Liberal Arts and an associates degree in Mortuary Science.
 Billman also joined Sigma Alpha Epsilon while at the University of Minnesota.

 Military career

 Billman joined the Navy V7 program in 1941 and received orders for active duty the morning after his college graduation.
 He trained in motor torpedo boat operations and was a PT boat captain with Squadron 9 in the South Pacific.
 He was discharged in May 1946.

 Professional career

-Billman was selected by the Philadelphia Eagles with the 92nd pick in the 1943 NFL draft.
+Billman was selected by the Philadelphia Eagles in the 11th round with the 92nd pick in the 1943 NFL draft.
 He played in two games for the Brooklyn Dodgers in 1946.
 He played in two games for the Chicago Rockets in 1947.